Kleiner Jasmunder Bodden

 The Kleiner Jasmunder Bodden belongs to the North Rügen Bodden and is a water body on the southern edge of the Baltic Sea in the German state of Mecklenburg-Vorpommern.

+Description

 It is a bodden, a type of lagoon that occurs in northern Europe especially on the coast of Pomerania.
 It is around seven kilometres long and five kilometres across at its widest point, but in places it is considerably narrower.
 It has an area of 28.4 square kilometres.